 - 7.1.
 Our organisation takes our legal responsibilities and operational guidelines seriously, including: - 7.1.1.
 Failure to disclose: Reporting child sexual abuse is a community-wide responsibility.
-All adults in Victoria who have a reasonable belief that an adult has committed a sexual offence against a child under 16 have an obligation to report that information to the police.
+All adults in Victoria who have a reasonable belief that an adult has committed a sexual offence against a child under 16 have an obligation to report that information to the police1. - 7.1.2.
+Failure to protect: People of authority in our organisation will commit an offence if they know of a substantial risk of child sexual abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so2. - 7.2.
+Any personnel who are mandatory reporters must comply with their duties3. - 7.3.
+All staff are required to comply with 53900 Duty of Care and the 41430 Code of Conduct. - 7.4.
+Family Life operates in accordance with the Family Law Act (amended 2005) and the Children Youth and Families Act 2005 (Vic).
+Work with children is informed by the

-&lt;sup>1 A person will not commit this offence if they have a reasonable excuse for not disclosing the information, including a fear for their safety or where the information has already been disclosed.
-Further information about the failure to disclose offence is available on the Department of Justice and
+1 A person will not commit this offence if they have a reasonable excuse for not disclosing the information, including a fear for their safety or where the information has already been disclosed.

-Further information about the failure to disclose offence is available on the Department of Justice and Regulation website.
+Further information about the failure to disclose offence is available on the Department of Justice and Regulation website